 All Mass General Internal Medicine residents are paid according to the Mass General Brigham PGY scale.
 Additionally, they may claim financial support to offset conference expenses, with the flexibility to consider additional needs on a case-by-case basis.

 All fellowship programs within the Mass General Department of Medicine are paid according to the Mass General Brigham PGY scale during their clinical years of fellowship training.
 During research years it is at the fellowship’s discretion to continue this pay scale or to follow the NIH postdoctoral stipend scale.
 Fellows with undergraduate or medical school debt are also eligible to apply for one of the available NIH Loan Repayment Programs, as discussed above.

 The Mass General Stanbury Physician-Scientist Pathway seeks individuals who have distinguished themselves both clinically and scientifically as students, thus demonstrating strong potential for successful careers as physician-scientists.
 Although most trainees have a PhD, any individual with a strong research background and an interest in a career as a physician-scientist is encouraged to apply.
 In particular, Mass General strongly supports the advancement of women and underrepresented minorities in research and clinical careers.

-Interested applicants should apply directly to the Categorical Internal Medicine Residency Program (NRMP # #1261140C0) via ERAS, but indicate their interest in the Stanbury PSP by checking that box within the Categorical application.
-The deadline for applications is October 1, 2021, midnight EST. All invitations to interview will be granted no later than November 30, 2021.
-ERAS applications will be reviewed by both the categorical residency program and the Stanbury PSP, after which a select number of physician-scientist applicants will be invited to interview on one of our four dedicated 2-day interview sessions.
-Stanbury PSP interviews take place on the day after the categorical interview day and are an opportunity to discuss your science and learn about the program.
+Interested applicants should apply directly to the Stanbury PSTP Internal Medicine Residency Program (NRMP # 1261140C2) via ERAS.
+The deadline for applications is September 26, 2023, midnight EST. All invitations to interview will be granted no later than November 30, 2023.
+ERAS applications will be reviewed by both the categorical residency program and the Stanbury PSTP, after which a select number of physician-scientist applicants will be invited to interview on one of our four dedicated 2-day interview sessions.
+Stanbury PSTP interviews take place on the day after the categorical interview day and are an opportunity to discuss your science and learn about the program.